adventuremomblog

 Most tanking trips are available from Memorial Day weekend through Labor Day weekend.

-You’ll want to check with each individual tanking outfitter for their start time for the float trip, days of operation, and available times/ tanks for the season in advance.
+You’ll want to check with each tanking outfitter in advance for their start time for the float trip, days of operation, and available times/ tanks for the season.

-Most outfitters require a reservation and I would recommend booking farther in advance for large groups and family reunions, especially for holiday floats.
+Most outfitters require a reservation and I’d recommend booking farther in advance for large groups and family reunions, especially for holiday floats.

-*There are some tanking outfitters that provide birding bus tours in April along the river to view the sandhill cranes.
+*Some tanking outfitters provide birding bus tours along the river to view the sandhill cranes in April.

 North Platte River in Nebraska